Addiction, coaching, free speech, Motivation, parenting, Uncategorized, women

 Why is every job a mom does considered a job…. except being a mom?

-We’ve all heard the chiche about a mom being a chef, taxi driver, maid, nurse, accountant, personal shopper, and the rest.
+We’ve all heard the cliche about a mom being a chef, taxi driver, maid, nurse, accountant, personal shopper, and the rest.
 It’s become a meme.
 There is a great video about “The World’s Toughest Job Interview” about just this.
 If you haven’t watched it then I suggest that you check it out.

-When people say that they are stay at home moms (sahm) they are utomatically looked down on for not having big goals and aspirations.
+When people say that they are stay at home moms (sahm) they are automatically looked down on for not having big goals and aspirations.
 As if being home to raise your children is somehow a bad thing.
 If a woman says that she’s a nanny this is completely acceptable.
 She is out there in the “real world” making money for herself.
 If she is a teacher she is a hero for giving her life to the service of children.
 If she is a maid she is doing her best for her family.. and so on.

 It doesn’t matter that her being out of the house working means that she and her husband now need to pay someone else to be a nanny, and a teacher, and quite possibly their own personal maid.
 The world has changed their idea of what is worthy.
-Instead of a great and worthy lifebeing what it always was, finding a partner to spend your life with, having children to live make sure that your legacy continues, and raising them to be pruductive members of society.
+Instead of a great and worthy life being what it always was, finding a partner to spend your life with, having children to live make sure that your legacy continues, and raising them to be productive members of society.
 Now a worthy life is making a lot of money and buying garbage you don’t need to prove that you can.

 The point, the actual reason for a job is to support your family.
 That’s it.
 It’s to make sure that everyone in your family is well taken care of.
 Since the beginning of time people had to work to survive.
 Even before money was invented people had to work.
 This is something that is missed a lot in today’s society.
 Men usually worked outside by hunting, protecting, and building things.
-Women took care of the children, did the cooking, cleaning, and until the last couple hunded years the farming.
+Women took care of the children, did the cooking, cleaning, and until the last couple hundred years the farming.
 That’s just since domesticated animals became a things and men can stay home and not have to be out in hunting teams all the time.

 People grew and hunted or gathered food.
 People made clothes, and houses, and tools, and everything else one needs to survive.
 Most people did these things for their own personal use.
 Some cultures did these things collectively, and created a system of bartering that eventually turned into a money exchange because if someone spends 3 months building a bed and needs to exchange it for food and the only person who wants the bed has an apple farm it’ll take an awful lot of apples to pay for the bed… and then he has to trade apples for whatever else he wants.
 Money made the trading easier.